-The maximum design slope is 4H:1V and benches will be constructed every 30 vertical feet.
-The final surface of the structural fill will be graded and provided with drainage systems that minimizes erosion of cover materials, promotes drainage, and prevents ponding of surface water.
+The maximum design sideslope is 4H:1V and benches will be constructed every 30 vertical feet.
+The final surface of the structural fill will be graded to a 2% slope and provided with drainage systems that minimizes erosion of cover materials, promotes drainage, and prevents ponding of surface water.